Bien-Glitch/fusion.form.validator/README.md

 <br>

 ## Installation

 [Bootstrap](https://getbootstrap.com/) ^5.x, and [Fontawesome](https://fontawesome.com/) ^6.x are required.

-No worries, the above requirements are shipped along with the Fusion Form Validator package.\
-Simply head over to the [latest release page](https://github.com/Bien-Glitch/fusion.form.validator/releases/latest) and download the assets to stay up to date.
+No worries, the above requirements are shipped along with the Fusion Form Validator package.Simply head over to the [latest release page](https://github.com/Bien-Glitch/fusion.form.validator/releases/latest) and download the assets to stay up to date.

 > ### Once the Fusion Form Validator asset has been downloaded:
+>
 > - The ***Fusion Form Validator*** can be found in the `src` folder.
 > - The dependencies ***(Bootstrap & Fontawesome)*** can be found in the `plugins` folder.
 > - Copy the files / folders in the `src` and `plugins` folder to wherever you like in the root of your Web-Project.

-\
 Assuming you copied them into plugins folder; the structure in your project should be somewhat like this:

 ```